marianfoo/bestofcapjs-website/README.md

 ## Add your package

-Just create a [issue with this template in the `bestofui5-data repo`](https://github.com/ui5-community/bestofui5-data/issues/new?assignees=marianfoo&labels=new%20package&template=new_package.md&title=Add%20new%20Package:) with your package and just check if you meet the prerequisites
+Just create a [issue with this template in the `bestofcapjs-data repo`](https://github.com/marianfoo/bestofcapjs-data/issues/new?assignees=marianfoo&labels=new%20package&template=new_package.md&title=Add%20new%20Package:) with your package and just check if you meet the prerequisites

 ## Views